 What follows is a list of some key skills that are better learned in one’s career than in the classroom.
 Every real project management professional—or anyone who manages projects—will benefit by mastering these skills to advance their career.

 Great managers also learn to be great delegators.
 I believe this is a universal truth, right up there with Newton’s Laws of Motion.
 The problem is, some of the most competent people who become managers find it excruciating to delegate important tasks.
 Anyone can hand something off, but delegation requires a level of intent and finesse.

-Effective delegators know how to accurately describe the desired outcome; they communicate expectations; provide a possible path (only if absolutely necessary), and give team members accountability for the results.
-The least effective delegators will give someone a chance, but then will take the process back over if it does not go exactly as desired, complaining that if you want something done right, you must do it yourself, or that it’s quicker to do it yourself than to teach someone else.
+Effective delegators know how to accurately describe the desired outcome; they communicate expectations, provide a possible path (only if absolutely necessary), and hold team members accountable for the results.
+The least effective delegators will give someone a chance but then will take the process back over if it does not go exactly as desired, complaining that if you want something done right, you must do it yourself, or that it’s quicker to do it yourself than to teach someone else.

 Failing to grow as a delegator seriously restricts many managers who never rise above the level of their own personal productivity.

 In the book Getting to Yes: Negotiating Agreement Without Giving In, the author astutely points out that conflict is a growth industry.
 If you doubt that for one second, pick up a newspaper.